Venture Kick

 Grant in 2016

 Tourmaline is a Swiss interactive studio established in 2015 by Camille Attard, specializing in digital media and game production.
-The company focuses on creating hybrid products that seamlessly integrate the tangible and digital worlds, offering innovative gaming experiences.
-One of its notable developments is Onirigami, a mobile adventure game designed for children, which incorporates interactive toys to enhance gameplay.
-By combining connected objects and multi-device setups, Tourmaline aims to deliver unique and advanced graphical experiences that appeal to a diverse audience of gamers.
+The company focuses on creating hybrid products that integrate the tangible and digital realms, enhancing the gaming experience through innovative design.
+Among its offerings is Onirigami, a mobile adventure game for children that incorporates interactive toys, exemplifying Tourmaline's commitment to blending physical and digital play.
+The studio aims to provide unique gaming experiences by developing advanced graphical interfaces and multi-device setups, positioning itself at the forefront of the evolving gaming landscape.
+Operating from Geneva, Tourmaline continues to explore new avenues in game development, fostering creativity and interactivity.

 Amal Therapeutics